ninochang/presentations/swag-2024-Q1-openday/slides.md

 # Why we switch to SRT

 - SRT is more stable under bad internet.
-- Lack of newer codec support
+- Lack of newer codecs support

 ---
 # [fit] Compareison video RTMP vs SRT.